 From 1974-78, Menendez was a member of the Union City, New Jersey board of education.
 In the late seventies, he began working for that town’s Democratic mayor, William Musto, whom he viewed as a political mentor and father figure.
 But Menendez eventually quit that job and testified against Musto in a 1981-82 corruption trial that saw his former employer convicted and sentenced to seven years in prison.

 Menendez went on to serve as a representative in the New Jersey House from 1988-90; mayor of Union City from 1986-92; a New Jersey state senator from 1990-92; and a member of the U.S. House of Representatives from 1993-2006.
 When Jon Corzine in January 2006 resigned from his U.S. Senate seat (representing New Jersey) in order to begin his tenure as the state’s newly elected governor, he appointed Menendez to take his place in the Senate for the remainder of that year.
-In November, Menendez won a general election for that same Senate seat, and he was re-elected in 2012.
+In November, Menendez won a general election for that same Senate seat, and he was re-elected in 2012 and 2018.

 Widely regarded as a highly effective fundraiser, Menendez has raised millions of dollars for a number of Democratic political candidates—particularly Latinos—since 2000.